Photo Tips for Taking Amazing Taj Mahal Shots

-Easy to remove shoes are a godsend at the Taj Mahal and while traveling India in general.
-Don’t forget sunscreen!
+Easy-to-remove shoes are a godsend at the Taj Mahal and while traveling in India in general.
+Don’t forget the sunscreen!

 If you’re purchasing your ticket the same day you’re visiting, you’ll still have to get from the ticket office to the entrance.
 The golf cart is free and included, while the rickshaw bikes want 100 rupees to take you just 1 km.

 We got to the ticket office by 5:15 am and were among the first five people in line there.
 However, by the time we reached the entrance, we were still probably 100 people back.
 All in all, it’s not easy to be upfront!